 About the Program

 Established in 1958, the Comparative Literature & Cultural Studies Program (CLCS) is an innovative interdisciplinary graduate program devoted to the study of literature and culture from a global perspective and across languages, genres, disciplines, nations, and cultures.
-The program offers advanced academic training in foreign languages, literary translation, comparative literature, and cultural studies.
+The program offers advanced academic training in comparative literature, cultural studies, Hispanic studies, literary translation, and world language acquisition.